Your customers have high expectations — and if your business can't meet them, they're going to leave you for your competitors.

 Customer interactions are instances when people communicate and engage with businesses.
 These moments occur throughout the customer journey and typically relate to marketing campaigns, sales promotions, and service-related issues.

-Overall, there are three main reasons why customers interact with a business: marketing, sales, and customer service.
+The three main ways a customer is drawn to a business is through marketing, sales, and customer service.
 In each of these, customers have different needs, goals, and expectations from your brand, but that doesn't make one reason more important than another.
-All of these reasons are important opportunities for your brand to acquire, convert, and delight your customers.
+These are all opportunities for your brand to acquire, convert, and delight your customers.

 Let's look at some examples of customer interactions, categorized by marketing, sales, and customer service.